top of page

 • Trying again after a setback

-If no one has ever said this to you—let me say it clearly:
+If no one has ever said this to you clearly — let me say it now:

 I am proud of you for trying.
 I am proud of you for showing up.
 I am proud of you for wanting to learn and grow.